ImagingDataCommons/slim/README.md

 The demo viewer uses an instance of the open-source [DCM4CHEE Archive](https://github.com/dcm4che/dcm4chee-arc-light) as DICOMweb server.

+The IDC viewer uses the [Google Cloud Healthcare API](https://cloud.google.com/healthcare-api/) as DICOMweb server.

+### Demo

+To check out additional viewer features (multiplexed immunofluorescence, segmentations, annotations, etc.) on a variety of imaging data sets visit the live demo at [herrmannlab.github.io/slim](https://herrmannlab.github.io/slim/).

+The demo viewer uses an instance of the open-source [DCM4CHEE Archive](https://github.com/dcm4che/dcm4chee-arc-light) as DICOMweb server.

 ## Features

 ### Display of images

-*Slim* enables interactive visualization of DICOM VL Whole Slide Microscopy Image instances in a vendor-neutral and device-independent manner.
+*Slim* enables interactive visualization of [DICOM VL Whole Slide Microscopy Image](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_A.32.8.html) instances in a vendor-neutral and device-independent manner.

-Interoperability with various image acquisition and management systems was successfully demonstrated interoperability at the [DICOM WG-26 Connectathon at Path Visions 2020](https://digitalpathologyassociation.org/past-presentations#PV20) and the [DICOM WG-26 Hackathon at Path Visions 2021](https://digitalpathologyassociation.org/past-presentations#PV21).
+Interoperability with various image acquisition and management systems was successfully demonstrated at the [DICOM WG-26 Connectathon at Path Visions 2020](https://digitalpathologyassociation.org/past-presentations#PV20) and the [DICOM WG-26 Hackathon at Path Visions 2021](https://digitalpathologyassociation.org/past-presentations#PV21).
 Shown below are screenshots of examples images that are publicly available on the NEMA FTP server at [medical.nema.org](ftp://medical.nema.org).

 |     | Vendor | Illumination | Stain |